Thank you Till Kind for this wonderful 360° video!

-The rainwater basin at Lilienthalstraße 32 in Berlin-Kreuzberg that will host the Floating University is an essential infrastructure of the city from the 19th century, which is still in use today.
-During heavy rainfalls the water from the airfield building as well as the contaminated water from Columbiadamm accumulates in the basin, before it is slowly induced into the Landwehrkanal.
+University is an essential infrastructure of the city from the 19th century, which is still in use today.
+During heavy rainfalls the water from the Tempelhofer Feld, as well as contaminated water from Columbiadamm, accumulates in the basin before it is slowly induced into the Landwehrkanal.
 When it is holding a lot of water the basin turns into an inner city oasis, home to various animals and plants and a hideout from metropolitans.

-During its existence of about a century the neighborhoods around Tempelhof airport have grown into a special urban mixture and fabric consisting of cemeteries, sports fields and allotment gardens.
-The transformation of the airfield into a public park, without noise or kerosine pollution, and the appropriation by the berlin citizens, changed the urban situation completely, with a strong effect on the adjacent neighborhoods.
-On one hand real estate prices are rising by the fastest rate in Berlin, on the other hand unexpected potentials open up for the civil society.
+Since Tempelhof airport was built around a century ago, the surrounding neighborhoods have grown into a special urban fabric consisting of cemeteries, sports fields and allotment gardens.
+The transformation of the airfield into a public park, without the previous noise and kerosine pollution, along with appropriation by Berlin citizens, changed the urban situation completely.
+This had a strong effect on the adjacent neighborhoods; on one hand real estate prices are rising at the quickest rate in Berlin, on the other hand unexpected potentials have opened up for civil society.

 Development plans for building on the field were soon identified as the best way to draw profit from the potential of the vast open space.
 This led the civil society to fight and protest against the ‚sell- out‘ of the city.

 After a successful referendum in 2014 the Tempelhofgesetz forced all construction plans to be frozen.
 Since then a lot of effort is made on developing new modalities for the use, the administration and maintenance of the site.
 This is a new modus of operation for open public spaces in Berlin.